Causal inference for censored data with continuous marks: Abstract

 \section{Abstract}

-This paper presents a framework for causal inference in the presence of censored data, where the failure time is marked by a continuous variable known as a mark.
-The mark can be viewed as an extension of the failure cause in the classical competing risks model where the cause of failure is replaced by a continuous mark only observed at uncensored failure times.
-Due to the continuous nature of the marks, observations at each specific mark are sparse, making the identification and estimation of causality a challenging task.
-To address this issue, we define a new mark-specific treatment effect within the potential outcomes framework and characterize its identifying conditions.
-We then propose a local smoothing causal estimand and establish its asymptotic properties.
+This paper presents a framework for causal inference in the presence of censored data, where the failure time is marked by a continuous variable referred to as a mark.
+The mark is observed after treatment and is not meaningful when the failure time is censored.
+In addition, due to the continuous nature of the marks, observations at each given mark are sparse.
+These facts make the identification and estimation of causality a challenging task.
+To address these issues, we define a new mark-specific treatment effect within the potential outcomes framework and characterize its identifying conditions.
+We then propose a local smoothing estimator for the causal effects and establish its asymptotic properties.
+We further develop testing methods to evaluate whether the treatment has an effect on the failure time when controlling the values of the mark at certain points or within a defined interval, and develop a Gaussian approximation method to obtain the critical values.
 We evaluate our method using simulation studies as well as a real dataset from the Antibody Mediated Prevention trials.